MarkhamLee/HardwareMonitoring/README.md

 * For the case temps script it's exactly as above, but you have to pass the topic name and a refresh interval
     * Note: while GPU and CPUs can have very quick frequency, temperature and load changes, case air temperature changes aren't as rapid so it doesn't need to refresh every second like the hardware sensors.
 * At the moment detailed GPU monitoring (VRAM, Clock Freq, Power Draw) only works for NVIDIA GPUs, however, the solution can monitor temperatures for Rockchip 3588 GPUs and NPUs.
-* Has been tested with Intel X86 CPUs, Raspberry Pi 4bs and Rockchip 3588 CPUs/System on a Chip (SOCs), AMD tests are pending.
-For other platforms you can use the hardware_scan.py in the Linux folder to get the data on the available temperature sensors on those devices.
+* Has been tested with Intel X86 CPUs, Raspberry Pi 4bs and Rockchip 3566 & 3588 CPUs/System on a Chip (SOCs), AMD Ryzen 5 5560U & Amlogic AML-S905X-CC.
+For other platforms you can use the hardware_scan.py in the Linux folder to get the data on the available CPU & temperature sensors on those devices.
 An update to hardware scan to gather details on all available sensors is pending.

 #### What we have so far:
-* Scripts for Linux machines with NVIDIA GPUs, scripts for Linux Machines without dedicated GPUs
+* Scripts for Linux machines with NVIDIA GPUs, scripts for Linux Machines without dedicated GPUs & Linux machines running AMD CPUs w/ integrated AMD GPUs.
 * All GPU data acquired directly from the GPU via NVIDIA SMI queries
 * Scripts for Windows machines with NVIDIA GPUs, plus separate scripts for Linux machines without NVIDIA GPUs/Dedicated GPUs
 * Scripts for Rockchip 3588 Running Ubuntu
+* Scripts for Rockchip 3566 devices
+* Scripts for AMD Ryzen 5 mobile CPUs (tested on AMD 5560U)
 * Scripts for Raspberry Pi 4Bs running the official headless Ubuntu distro for Raspberry Pi
+* Scripts for Libre Computer Le Potato running the AML-S905X-CC chip
 * Three DHT22 temperature sensors connected to a Raspberry Pi gather intake air, internal case and exhaust  temperatures
 * Mosquitto for receiving MQTT messages
 * InfluxDB for storing the data